mhelfer/Documentation-Examples/Favebooks/README.md

 **To import from the file system**:

-1. Clone the Documentation-Samples GitHub repository.
+1. Clone the Documentation-Samples GitHub repository or [download the ZIP](https://github.com/appcelerator/Documentation-Examples/archive/master.zip).
 2. Select **File > Import...**.
 3. In the Import dialog select **Existing Mobile Project** from the Titanium (or Studio) folder and click **Next**.
 4. Browse to folder containing the project and click Finish.